Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BackofficeModule/5.1.3/readme.md

-# US 5.1.2
+# US 5.1.3

 ## 1. Context

-As part of the development of the software system, it is necessary to implement user management functionalities within the administrative interface.
-These functionalities are essential to allow administrators to control user access, manage permissions and monitor user activity in the system.
-This is the first time this task has been assigned for development.
+As part of the development of the software system, it is necessary to implement user management functionalities within the patient interface.
+These functionalities are essential to allow patients to register in the application and then create a user profile, and book appointmens.

 ## 2. Requirements

-**US 5.1.2**
+**US 5.1.3** As a Patient, I want to register for the healthcare application, so that I can create a user profile and book appointments online.

 **Acceptance Criteria:**

--
+- Patients can self-register using the external IAM system.

+- During registration, patients provide personal details (e.g., name, email, phone) and create a profile.

+- The system validates the email address by sending a verification email with a confirmation link.
+Patients cannot book appointments without completing the registration process.

+- Pawword must have at least 10 characters long, at least a digit, a capital letter and a special character

+- A patient must be unique in terms of `Medical Record Number`, `Email` and ‘Phone’.

+- Sensitive data (like medical history) must comply with GDPR, allowing patients to control their data access.

 **Customer Specifications and Clarifications:**